cvilas/guidance/people/maxims.md

 ## [Charlie Munger](https://en.wikipedia.org/wiki/Charlie_Munger)

 - Ideas:
   - Work on your best idea.
-Simplify.
-Take it seriously - Don't diversify
+Don't diversify
 - Reading
   - Humans have been writing down their best ideas for 5,000 years.
 Read them.
   - Make friends with smart dead people.
 Read their writing.
 Steal their ideas.
 They don’t need them anymore.